leisurelyrcxf/cmoult/cmoult/CMoult.md

 * delayed (the data is updated some time after the access) or
 * instant (the data is updated when accessed).

-&nbsp;&nbsp;Below I will present my approaches for implementing these updates seprately.
+&nbsp;&nbsp;Below I will present my approaches for implementing these updates separately.

 ###2.2 Environments
 &nbsp;&nbsp;Due to the time and hardware limitation, All these approaches are implemented and tested under Ubuntu 16.04 and some of these approaches will only work under X86-64.

-###2.3, Update function
+###2.3 Update function
-####2.3.1, Update Approach
+####2.3.1 Update Approach
 &nbsp;&nbsp;Cmoult uses the X86 near jump instruction (0xeb) and long jump instruction (0xe9) to implement this update.
 To do this, we need to get the addresses of the old function and the new function.
 This is done with libdw by searching the Dwarf_Die tree.

-The code used for updating is as below.
+The code used for updating is as below (previous work in libuminati):

 ```CPP
 int um_redefine(um_data* dbg, char* name1, char* name2){